 #27.
 Would you recommend any best practices that a Citrix admin must follow for Server and Desktop VDA sizing and storage sizing in Microsoft Azure?

 Server VDA – Go with F16s_v2 for high users and most cost effective if you have a very regimented Start & End Time for users as there is a high density of users per VM.
 If you have a flexible working environment the most cost effective will be D2_v2 as this has lower number of users per VM and more will be able to shut down during times of low usage.

 Desktop VDA – This really depends on your specification but the cost per VDA.
 But D2_v2 also would fit with Windows 10 minimum specification.

 I hope you found these answers helpful to understand more about Citrix Cloud.
 If you are migrating to Citrix Cloud, make sure you understand all the differences from the on-premises install – distributed infrastructure, security settings, support availability, licensing, functionality gaps, and so on.
 Citrix is making big strides in making the journey to Citrix Cloud easier and more secure.
 So, wish you good luck on your cloud adoption.
 Should you have any questions on Citrix Cloud, feel free to reach out to me.

-Helping you on your journey to the cloud:
+Helping a Citrix admin on your journey to the cloud:

 - If you have more questions on Citrix Cloud deployment, configuration and security, you can contact David Wilkinson: https://wilkyit.com/ | email@example.com